ngreifer/WeightIt/README.md

      - covariates: age, educ, nodegree, married, race, re74, re75

-Evaluating weights has two components: evaluating the covariate balance produces by the weights, and evaluating whether the weights will allow for sufficient precision in the eventual effect estimate.
+Evaluating weights has two components: evaluating the covariate balance produced by the weights, and evaluating whether the weights will allow for sufficient precision in the eventual effect estimate.
 For the first goal, functions in the `cobalt` package, which are fully compatible with `WeightIt`, can be used, as demonstrated below: